Kommo CRM • lead loss in kommo crm

 How to fix it

 The practical solution is event-based control.
-If a lead stays untouched too long, if a deal has no next action, or if a task becomes overdue, the sales lead should receive a signal immediately.
+If a lead stays untouched too long, if a lead has no next action, or if a task becomes overdue, the sales lead should receive a signal immediately.
 That is the point where control stops being manual and becomes a steady background process.

 This is exactly the role LeadsAlarm plays.
-The service connects to kommoCRM, watches the critical states, and sends Telegram alerts whenever a lead leaves the normal path.
+The service connects to Kommo CRM, watches the critical states, and sends Telegram alerts whenever a lead leaves the normal path.
 Teams react faster because they see the issue close to the moment it appears, not during an end-of-day review.

 It also matters that monitoring can be limited to specific pipelines and stages.
 That keeps the signal useful instead of turning it into alert noise.